 This study investigated potential avenues to involve male partners in family planning decisions, both by understanding the origins of male preferences and designing educational measures to better inform them about the importance of family planning.
 By providing information on the increased risk of maternal mortality when a woman has children too close together, this program aims to increase male acceptance of family planning, and therefore improve the ability to involve males in health decisions without risking female health.

-Approximately three-quarters of the couples will be randomly assigned to one of three treatment groups, while the rest will serve as a comparison group.
-One group of couples will receive information on family planning and maternal health in a one-on-one setting.
-This will include information on the risk of maternal mortality and morbidity, how it grows with age and number of children, its causes and how family planning can be used to help women by spacing births and reducing family size.
-A second group will receive this information through community meetings.
-A third treatment group will receive the information on family planning both one-on-one and in a community meeting.
-All participants will be asked to sign up for a family planning consultation following the educational session.
-The comparison group will be asked to answer a survey, and then also be asked to sign up for a family planning counseling session.
-The participants' take up of the family planning consultation and subsequent demand of and attitudes toward family planning will be used to measure each intervention's success.
-Contraceptive use and fertility outcomes will be monitored through clinic data.
-Couples will also be surveyed again after one year to measure subsequent fertility and stated preferences for children and for family planning.
+Approximately three-quarters of the couples were randomly assigned to one of three intervention groups, while the rest served as a comparison group.
+One group of couples received information on family planning and maternal health in a one-on-one setting.
+This included information on the risk of maternal mortality and morbidity, how it grows with age and number of children, its causes, and how family planning can be used to help women by spacing births and reducing family size.
+A second group received this information through community meetings.
+A third intervention group received the information on family planning both one-on-one and in a community meeting.
+All participants were asked to sign up for a family planning consultation following the educational session.
+The comparison group was asked to answer a survey and to sign up for a family planning counseling session.
+The participants' take up of the family planning consultation and subsequent demand of and attitudes toward family planning were used to measure each intervention's success.
+Contraceptive use and fertility outcomes were monitored through clinic data.
+Couples were also be surveyed again after one year to measure subsequent fertility and stated preferences for children and for family planning.